Black Cohosh for Mood Swings

 Black Cohosh for Mood Swings: Does It Help?

-Mood swings are a common symptom of mental illness (specifically, bipolar disorder) that can cause you to go from feeling happy to sad in a matter of minutes.
-Even though they’re just a symptom, mood swings in and of themselves can disrupt aspects of day-to-day life, from work to relationships.
-Therefore, it’s understandable many out there want to identify this symptom alone while treating a mental disorder at large.
-With that, many are turning to black cohosh for mood swings.
+Mood swings are a common symptom of mental illness (especially bipolar disorder).
+Even though it’s just a symptom, mood swings can disrupt various aspects of daily life, from work to relationships.
+Therefore, it’s understandable many want to identify this symptom alone.
+With that, some have turned to black cohosh for mood swings.

-Black cohosh is an all-natural supplement that’s been found to have a number of potential health benefits, including relief from menopausal symptoms and mood swings.
-While research is slim, we’ve take the time to identify black cohosh, what is can do for mood swings, and some other important information.
+Black cohosh is an all-natural supplement with several potential health benefits, including relief from menopausal symptoms and mood swings.
+While research is slim, we’ve identified black cohosh, what it can do for mood swings, and other important information.

 What is Black Cohosh?

-Black cohosh has been utilized in the past, especially in Native American medicine.
+Black cohosh has been utilized in various cultures, especially Native American medicine.
 However, recent research has found black cohosh may help with:

 • Heart palpitations